 “Success is a relative term, and I don’t ever want to think I’ve figured it out,” Kenton said.
 “Instead of getting bigger any more, I’m working to do better with the land I have.”

 20 years ago, Kenton started out with 400 acres.
 Today, with the help of his wife and now his children, he raises wheat, canola and milo (sorghum) on his 3,400 acre farm.
 He also has a herd of 35 cow/calf pairs, up from the seven head he started with, though down from the several hundred he had a few years ago before the widespread drought forced him to reduce his herd.

-One strategy he’s using to improve his operation long-term is planting cover crops to improve soil health, this year planting 700 acres of turnips and radishes that won’t ever be harvested for food.
-Instead, they’ll become part of the soil, increasing its bioactivity, adding nutrients and breaking up the hard pan ground.
-“We’re learning that feeding the soil improves the health of the crops,” he says.
-With a thought for the anticipated increase in global demand for food, he says, “The whole idea is to do what we can to raise more bushels of grain on every acre we have, and do it more efficiently and with less water so we conserve our resources.”
+One strategy Kenton is using to improve his operation long-term is planting cover crops to improve soil health.
+For example, one year, he planted 700 acres of turnips and radishes that weren't harvested for food.
+Instead, they became part of the soil.
+This increased its bioactivity, added nutrients and broke up the hard pan ground.
+“We’re learning that feeding the soil improves the health of the crops,” he said.
+“The whole idea is to do what we can to raise more bushels of grain on every acre we have, and do it more efficiently and with less water so we conserve our resources.”

-This is the first time Kenton has planted this many acres of cover crops, and the first time for turnips and radishes.
-“If I read something that’s working, I want to try it,” Kenton says.
+That was the first time Kenton had planted such a high number of acres in cover crops and the first time he had planted turnips and radishes.
+“If I read something that’s working, I want to try it,” he said.
 “Farming is like continuous learning.”